-If a student has failed to advance to PhD candidacy within four years of the passing the qualifying exam, he or she must retake and pass the qualifying exam before being admitted to candidacy.
+If a student has failed to advance to PhD candidacy within two years of passing the qualifying exam, he or she must retake and pass the qualifying exam before being admitted to candidacy.

 Completing PhD Course Requirements

 Curricular requirements for the PhD can be divided into three categories: master's level certification, PhD coursework, dissertation coursework.